Soccer drills are one of the best ways to rapidly improve your skills.

 - It allows your team to effectively move the ball up the field towards your opponent’s goal and hopefully create a goal-scoring opportunity.

 - It keeps the ball in your team’s possession.
 And the reality is that the less time the other team has with the ball, the less opportunity they will have to score a goal against you.

 Every beginner should spend time working on this skill.
 Regularly practicing this drill will make a huge difference.

 The aim of this drill is to improve the accuracy of your passing.

-If you can successfully pass the ball through a small space during a game, or straight to the feet of another player when needed, then you will improve the performance of your whole team.
+If you can successfully pass the ball through a small space during a game or straight to the feet of another player when needed, you will improve your whole team’s performance.

 Equipment needed: 2 players, ball, and cones